-337. If in any criminal proceedings the age of any person is a relevant fact of which no or insufficient evidence is available at the proceedings, the presiding judge or judicial officer may, in addition to the provisions of sections 14 to 16 of the Child Justice Act, 2008, estimate the age of such person by his or her appearance or from any information which may be available, and the age so estimated shall be deemed to be
+337. If in any criminal proceedings the age of any person is a relevant fact of which no or insufficient evidence is available at the proceedings, the presiding judge or judicial officer may, in addition to the provisions of sections 14 to 16 of the Child Justice Act, 2008, estimate the age of such person by his or her appearance or from any information which may be available, and the age so estimated shall be deemed to be the correct age of such person, unless- (a) it is subsequently proved that the said estimate as incorrect; and (b) the accused at such proceedings could not lawfully have been convicted of the offence with which he or she was charged if the correct age had been proved.".

-Act No. 116 of 1991

-Probation Services Act, 1991

-- (a) Amendment of section 1 by the substitution for the definition of "assessment" of the following definition: - " 'assessment' means a process of developmental assessment or evaluation of a person, the family circumstances of the person, the nature and circumstances surrounding the alleged commission of an offence, its impact on the victim, the attitude of the alleged offender in relation to the offence and any other relevant factor and, in the case of a child, also means an assessment as contemplated in the Child Justice Act, 2008";". - (b) Amendment of section 1 by the substitution for the definition of "diversion" of the following definition: - " 'diversion' means diversion from the formal court procedure with or without conditions and, in the case of a child, also means diversion as contemplated in the Child Justice Act, 2008;". - (c) Amendment of section 1 by the substitution for the definition of "diversion programme" of the following definition: - " 'diversion programme' means a programme within the context of the family and community- - (a) in respect of a person who is alleged to have committed an offence; and - (b) which is aimed at keeping that person away from the formal court procedure, and in the case of a child also means a diversion programme as contemplated in the Child Justice Act, 2008;". - (d) Amendment of section 1 by the substitution for the definition of "family group conferencing" of the following definition:
+Act No. 116 of 1991 Probation Services Act, 1991 (a) Amendment of section 1 by the substitution for the definition of "assessment" of the following definition: " 'assessment' means a process of developmental assessment or evaluation of a person, the family circumstances of the person, the nature and circumstances surrounding the alleged commission of an offence, its impact on the victim, the attitude of the alleged offender in relation to the offence and any other relevant factor and, in the case of a child, also means an assessment as contemplated in the Child Justice Act, 2008";". (b) Amendment of section 1 by the substitution for the definition of "diversion" of the following definition: " 'diversion' means diversion from the formal court procedure with or without conditions and, in the case of a child, also means diversion as contemplated in the Child Justice Act, 2008;". (c) Amendment of section 1 by the substitution for the definition of "diversion programme" of the following definition: " 'diversion programme' means a programme within the context of the family and community- (a) in respect of a person who is alleged to have committed an offence; and (b) which is aimed at keeping that person away from the formal court procedure, and in the case of a child also means a diversion court procedure, and in the case of a child also means a diversion programme as contemplated in the Child Justice Act, 2008;". (d) Amendment of section 1 by the substitution for the definition of "family group conferencing" of the following definition: